jeromefellus-sekoia/meshroom/docs/tutorial.md

 This created a `search_threat_executor.yaml` manifest under `products/myedr/integrations/sekoia/` to hold the integration-specific settings, in the same way we did at Product level.
 We can then add a `settings:` section akin to the Product's one.
 Upon `meshroom plug some_sekoia_instance some_myedr_instance search_threat`, because myedr has defined specific settings for the executor end of this Plug, the user we'll be prompted for necessary values.

-This demonstrates the basic concepts of:
+We thus demonstrated the basic concepts of:

 * hooks
 * product and integration manifests with settings
 * how settings and secrets get prompted at `meshroom add` and `meshroom plug`.
-Note that you can (re-)configure those settings using `meshroom configure`, *e.g.*, when you'll instanciate your mesh on a different information system
+Note that you can (re-)configure those settings using `meshroom configure`, *e.g.*, when you'll instantiate your mesh on a different information system

 ### 3. Create a mesh

 We'll create a basic mesh of 2 Instances:

 * a Sekoia.io instance called "mysekoia"
 * a myedr instance called "myedr" (same name as the corresponding product)